 - Decoction with a spoonful of seed flour per cup of water.
 Take it as a puree.
 Honey or brown sugar can be added to this puree.

-- Dry extract: The recommended dose is one gram in each of all three daily meals.
+- Dry extract: One gram is recommended in all three daily meals.

 - Decoction with 100g of ground seeds (or seed flour) per liter of water.
 Boil for 15 minutes.
-Apply in the form of poultice on the affected area (cold for hemorrhoids, hot in all other cases).
+Apply as a poultice on the affected area (cold for hemorrhoids, hot in all other cases).

-- Sitz baths with two or three liters of the decoction mentioned above, cold.
+- Sitz baths with two or three liters of the above decoction are cold.

 Infusion: Steep for five to fifteen minutes and take one cup during the day, hot or cold.
 Tincture: Thirty to sixty drops three times a day.
 Fluid Extract: Take ½ to one teaspoon three times a day.
 Powder: Take two to ten #0 capsules (10 to 60 grains) daily.